 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jacqueline SR Chin: The method is not specific to zebrafish and has been used in other species such as the Mexican blind cavefish, so it can potentially be extended to other fish species.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera